ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 |             |         |             |
 +-------------+         +-------------+
 ~~~~
-{: #pa-topology title="Who makes requests to whom while executing a PDA task."}
+{: #pa-topology title="Who makes requests to whom while executing a PPM task."}

 1. **Upload:** Each client assembles its measurements into an input for the
-   given PDA protocol.
+   given PPM protocol.
 It generates a proof of its input's validity and splits
    the input and proof into two shares, one for the leader and another for a
    helper.
 The client then encrypts the leader's share and helper's share under,
    respectively, the leader's public key and the helper's public key.
 (The keys